pbbrausch/Stock-Simulator/README.md

 # Stock-Simulator

-A personal project for simulating the stock market in real time with fake money.
+A personal python web-app for simulating the stock market in real time with fake money.

 API: https://iexcloud.io/console/home